The Lobster

 Langostius winced as if stabbed, then diverted his gaze.

-“You don’t remember.”
-He sighed knowingly, as if expecting this.
-“We met months ago, in the market off La Cienega.
+“You don’t recall.”
+He sighed, almost knowingly.
+“We met many months ago, at the market off La Cienega.
 Larry’s Loving Lobsters.
-You came in alone and started speaking.”
+You came in alone, and began speaking.”

 Larry’s Loving Lobsters: suddenly Steven remembered.
-Not the details—he had been high— but the fact of having gone there.
+Not the details—he’d been high—but the fact of having gone.

-“Your speech didn’t seem directed at any particular audience, and the words came effusively, as though they might collapse if not baked in the heat of your breath.
-It took a moment to realize that you were addressing me.
-You noticed the splash of blue on my carapace and told me not to question myself, for the universe was within me.”
+“Your speech did not seem directed at any particular audience, and the words came effusively, as though they might collapse if not baked in the heat of your breath.
+Indeed, it took me a moment to realize you were addressing me.
+You noticed a splash of blue on my carapace, and implored me never to question myself, for the beauty of the universe was within me.”

-Steven closed his eyes and exhaled deeply.
-He remembered more.
-He had consumed psilocybin mushrooms that day, having forgotten it was he and his now-ex-girlfriend’s two-year anniversary.
-She’d been furious, and in an effort to avoid a negative headspace he’d absconded to Larry’s Loving Lobsters.
-His mother had taken him there as a child once, after he and his entire kindergarten class had been made to witness their teacher boil a lobster, whom she had introduced as Gaston and who they had wrongly suspected was their new class pet, alive.
-He’d gone home dismayed, until his mother convinced him that all lobsters went to heaven and had taken him to Larry’s as a way of reinforcing this.
-Since her death, he sometimes returned as a way of honoring her.
-Incidentally, he found lobsters way cooler on drugs.
+Steven closed his eyes, and exhaled deeply: he remembered more.
+He’d taken mushrooms that day, having failed to remember it was he and his then-girlfriend’s six-month anniversary.
+She was apoplectic, and in an effort to avoid a bad trip he absconded to Larry’s.
+He’d gone, once, as a child, after his kindergarten class was made to witness their teacher boil a lobster, whom she introduced as Gaston and who they wrongly suspected was the new class pet, alive.
+He went home dismayed, until his mother convinced him that all lobsters went to heaven, and brought him to Larry’s to calm his anxieties.
+Since her death he sometimes returned, as a way of honoring her generosity of spirit; that lobsters were cooler on psychedelics was incidental.

-By the time Steven returned to the present, Langostius had shifted from his spot on the table and was perched on the couch cushion beside him.
+By the time he returned to the scene at hand, Langostius had shifted from his spot on the table, and was perched upon the cushion beside him.
 Their eyes met.

 “You told me you loved me, Steven.”

-He gulped; he’d had lobster bisque two nights prior.
+He gulped, having had lobster bisque two nights prior.

 I’m a monster, he thought, awash with guilt but unable to articulate it.

-Langostius tilted his head as if in understanding, inching closer to Steven as he did.
+Langostius tilted his head as if in understanding, inching toward Steven as he did.
 “I know that humans make mistakes.
-They are born, they make mistakes, and then they die.
-Not so different from lobsters, really.”
+They are born; they make mistakes; they die.
+Not so different from lobsters in that regard.”

-“Oh, Steven.”
-Langostius’s voice was suddenly songlike.
-“How pleased I am, to have offered you this chance at redemption—and to have witnessed you rise to the occasion!
-I must admit to having my doubts, but you have laid all apprehension to rest and proven yourself to be a man of your word.
-I know it now and shall never question it: you love me after all.”
+“Oh, Steven…” Langostius’s voice was suddenly songlike.
+“How pleased I am, to have offered this chance at redemption—and to have witnessed you rise to the occasion!
+I must admit to having my doubts, but you have lain all apprehension to rest, and proven yourself a man of your word.
+I know it now, and shall never question it: you love me after all.”

 “I am,” he lied.